tmarsteel/jcli/README.md

 ## Quick Start

-jCLI can be configured either via XML documents or programmtaically (modifying the parsed XML configuration is possible, but not convenient).
+jCLI can be configured either via XML documents or programmatically (modifying the parsed XML configuration is possible, but not convenient).

 The library distinguishes three types of input: flags, options and arguments.
 They are supposed to be arranged in this order: `<executable> [flags and options] : arguments...`